“Come, You Who are Blessed”

 43 “You have heard that it was said, ‘You shall love your neighbor, and hate your enemy.’
 [44] “But I say to you, love your enemies, and pray for those who persecute you [45] in order that you may be sons of your Father who is in heaven; for He causes His sun to rise on {the} evil and {the} good, and sends rain on {the} righteous and {the} unrighteous.
 [46] “For if you love those who love you, what reward have you?
 Do not even the tax-gatherers do the same?
 [47] “And if you greet your brothers only, what do you do more {than others}.
 Do not even the Gentiles do the same?
 [48] “Therefore you are to be perfect, as your heavenly Father is perfect.

 This word was used to depict a cage or a prison.
-It also meant someone who is guarded or literally “kept separate”.
-We are told to “go to” those who are separated, guarded or caged.
-Literally, the command we are given to respond to the “imprisoned” is “erchomai,” meaning; “You brought light to me,” or, even more; “You were light to me.”
+It also meant someone who is guarded or literally “kept separate.”
+We are told to “go to” those who are separated, guarded or even “caged.”
+Literally, the command we are given to respond to the “imprisoned” is “erchomai,” which means; “You brought light to me,” or, even more; “You were light to me.”

 How can we misinterpret these sayings to mean anything but to literally “love those who are outcast?”
 We are blest when we seek the forgotten and become light to them.
-Where, today, in your community might you find the forgotten?
-That is where Our Lord, Jesus the Christ, literally lives.
+Where today, in your community, might you find the forgotten?
+That is where our Lord literally resides.

 Let us examine a number of scriptures, beginning with the Old Testament, which will remind us that compassion is a biblical mandate for the faithful, not an option: